-- 1. record the details of the allegations in Compass and - 2. inform a member of the leadership team; the relevant PLT Leader, SEL Leading Teacher, Assistant Principal, Principal.
+- 1. record the details of the allegations in Compass; and - 2. inform the Principal.

-The Leadership Team is responsible for investigating allegations of bullying in a timely and sensitive manner.
-To appropriately investigate an allegation of bullying, the Leadership Team may:
+The Principal or Wellbeing Officer is responsible for investigating allegations of bullying in a timely and sensitive manner.
+To appropriately investigate an allegation of bullying, the Principal or Wellbeing Officer may:

-- speak to the students involved in the allegations, including the victim/s, the alleged perpetrator/s and any witnesses to the incidents - speak to the parents of the students involved - speak to the teachers of the students involved - take detailed notes of all discussions for future reference - obtain written statements from all or any of the above.
+- speak to the those involved in the allegations, including the target/s, the students allegedly engaging in bullying behaviour/s and any witnesses to the incidents - speak to the parents of the students involved - speak to the teachers of the students involved - take detailed notes of all discussions for future reference - obtain written statements from all or any of the above.

-All communications in the course of investigating an allegation of bullying will be managed sensitively.
+All communications with the Principal or Wellbeing Officer in the course of investigating an allegation of bullying will be managed sensitively.
 Investigations will be completed as quickly as possible to allow for the behaviours to be addressed in a timely manner.